Teaching Music in the Far East

 By Verne Lorway

-On my first day of classes, I was given a textbook to teach the music curriculum to students ages thirteen to fifteen in lower secondary, forms one to three.
+On my first day of classes, I was given a textbook to teach the music curriculum to students ages 13 to 15 in Lower Secondary, Forms 1–3.
 As music classes were mandatory for these students, my teaching schedule included 11 classes of 45 students each.
 According to textbook guidelines, I was to teach a mix of Western music theory, history, and recorder.

 Although the textbook included some study of Chinese traditional operas and instruments from the traditional Chinese orchestra, it was written almost entirely from a Western perspective.
 Many of the listening examples and structural analysis questions were based upon some of the “great” works of Western classical music.
 From the beginning, I wondered if this curriculum truly applied to students from south Asian and southeast Asian countries?
 And, if not, what could I do differently to address my students’ needs with my resources?

 As general music classes began, I realized that the music program did not allow for the greater student body at the lower form level to participate.
 Many students did not want to learn about classical Western music.
 At home, for example, most students from India listened to their country’s traditional ragas or Hindi pop songs.

 While in the East, how could I facilitate students learning music when the methods I had developed over the years seemed more suited to students in the West?
 I felt students were not really responding to the music I taught, due largely to cultural differences between them and me.
 There were no relevant teaching materials for students of these cultures.
 How could I reach my students?

 After really probing this question, things happened which led me down a completely different path.
 By travelling this unknown path and by experiencing the music of other cultures, I understood more about teaching, and events helped me see that I had been teaching the students from my Western, rather than their Eastern, outlook.
 These same events enabled me to teach music from a more Eastern perspective.